How Much Does It Cost to Install a Kitchen Sink?

 Aside from the sink itself, there’s also the cost of having a knowledgeable professional install the sink for you.
 While you might not have too much difficulty in removing an old kitchen sink yourself, it’s generally a good idea to consider a professional plumber for the actual installation of a new sink.

 A pro knows how to shut off water valves, dismantle the countertop and hook up all the piping correctly.
-Plumbers charge different prices for different levels of job complexity — again, the price depends on how large your new sink will be — but generally, the cost of hiring a handyman or plumber to install a sink ranges between $50 and $150 for labor and extra materials.
+Plumbers charge different prices for different levels of job complexity — again, the price depends on how large your new sink will be — but generally, the cost of hiring a handyman or plumber to install a sink ranges between $200 and $500 (CAD 270 and CAD 680), or $45 to $150 (CAD 60 to CAD 205) per hour, for labor and extra materials.

 Replacements or Damage